wmyers/wmyers.github.io/_posts/technical/2015-10-06-Deploying-a-Node-Express-app-on-Azure.md

 **Connecting to Azure**

-This article explains how to connect to Azure with the Azure CLI: https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-connect/
+This article explains how to gets started, install the Azure CLI, login to your subscription and Azure Active Directory:

+https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-connect/

 **Basic Node 'Hello World' on Azure**

 This article is a very basic how-to of a Node App on Azure.
-It does not cover `node_modules` but has useful links at the bottom: https://azure.microsoft.com/en-gb/documentation/articles/web-sites-nodejs-develop-deploy-mac/
+It does not cover `node_modules` but has useful links at the bottom:

+https://azure.microsoft.com/en-gb/documentation/articles/web-sites-nodejs-develop-deploy-mac/

 **Custom Node versions on Azure**

-This page covers NodeJS versions supported on Azure and how to define your required version in `package.json`: https://azure.microsoft.com/en-gb/documentation/articles/nodejs-specify-node-version-azure-apps/
+This page covers NodeJS versions supported on Azure and how to define your required version in `package.json`:

+https://azure.microsoft.com/en-gb/documentation/articles/nodejs-specify-node-version-azure-apps/

 It provides a way to specify a custom version of Node using just a `IISNode.yml` config and a deployed `node.exe` version in a `bin` folder.
 However this did not seem to work without a `deploy.sh` and `.deployment` files - see more explanation below.

-This page explains some of the initial limitations with `node_modules` on Azure and the requirement for a custom deployment to get Azure to auto-install your dependencies: https://azure.microsoft.com/en-gb/documentation/articles/nodejs-use-node-modules-azure-apps/
+This page explains some of the initial limitations with `node_modules` on Azure and the requirement for a custom deployment to get Azure to auto-install your dependencies:

+https://azure.microsoft.com/en-gb/documentation/articles/nodejs-use-node-modules-azure-apps/

-This blog post eventually provided me with the info  for defining custom deployment: http://blog.amitapple.com/post/38419111245/azurewebsitecustomdeploymentpart3/#.VhNIuWSqpBc
+This blog post eventually provided me with the info  for defining custom deployment:

+http://blog.amitapple.com/post/38419111245/azurewebsitecustomdeploymentpart3/#.VhNIuWSqpBc

 NB I just ran `azure site deploymentscript --node` and did not change the generated `deploy.sh` file.
 It then auto-installed my node_modules using npm-shrinkwrap.json (that I had previously generated in my gulp pipeline) as part of the pre-defined steps (in `deploy.sh`).